 Offered spring semester of even-numbered calendar years.
-HORT 462 requires a culminating group project creating one of four types of nursery landscape businesses.
+Requires a culminating group project creating one of four types of nursery landscape businesses.

 Description: Principles underlying the production of nursery crops and the profitable management of a nursery.
 Propagation, crop scheduling, transplanting, handling, and transportation of nursery crops.
 Cultural considerations such as media, fertilizers, irrigation, and pest control.
 Economic aspects of running a business include creating income and balance sheets.